Healthy Homes Assessment Pakowhai

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords must make sure their Pakowhai rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rentals must be fully compliant by 1 July 2024.
+Did you have any idea that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords must make sure that their Pakowhai rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rentals are required to be fully in compliance by July 1st 2024.

 The areas covered by the Healthy Homes Standards are:

-We can assess the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-Following the assessment, we’ll advise you or your property manager of any tasks which needs to be completed, and offer an evaluation report with all the necessary information for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We can assess your rental property to check whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we will advise you or your property manager about any work required. needs to be done and provide an evaluation report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements under the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for up to $7,200 plus additional healthier homes connected fines.
+Failure to comply with the requirements under the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for up to $7,200 plus additional healthy homes connected fines.

-Our company is fully independent assessors of rental properties, in addition, we’re fully certified for both Healthy Homes and Homefit.
+We’re fully independent assessors for rental properties, in addition, we’re fully qualified for each of Healthy Homes and Homefit.

 Call Now 0800 365 444